-To initiate TDD beamforming, the initiator shall send multiple TDD SSW frames with the RA field set to the Responder STA’s MAC Address as indicated by the PeerSTAAddress parameter of the MLME-TDD-BF-TRAINING.request primitive.
+To initiate TDD Individual beamforming, the initiator shall send multiple TDD SSW frames with the RA field set to the Responder STA’s MAC Address as indicated by the PeerSTAAddress parameter of the MLME-TDD-BF-TRAINING.request primitive.

 TDD SSW frames that are sent from the same transmit antenna sector shall have the same TX Sector ID subfield value; frames shall be transmitted at the same transmit power and shall not include BRP training fields.